douglase/douglase.github.io/index.md

 Many summers, I have a blast teaching the talented students at <a href="http://www.astronomycamp.org">Astronomy Camp</a>.

 I am committed to enabling access to research tools through using open source programming languages and contributing to open source scientific libraries.
-Please find examples such as the POPPY PSF library on my GitHub profile.
+Please find examples on my GitHub profile.
 My scientific publications are listed on my Google Scholar Profile or the ADS:

 [comment]: use font-awesome icons for social stuff:https://blog.r3bl.me/en/simple-social-media-links-jekyll/